A Guided Tour..

 Welcome to the guided tour section where you can browse Nellies from your armchair.
 Some people find that especially on their first visits they get lost - much to the amusement of the regulars.

 Quite typically, every evening the will be a number of people asking for directions to the toilets, the way out, or even the bar!
 New visitors having arranged to meet with friends at the pub can find it quite disconcerting when on arrival they realise that they may have to explore a warren of rooms and corridors.
 This whilst hoping that their friend are not also doing the same - in the opposite direction!

 So if you are somewhat unfamiliar before a visit, here's your opportunity to do some brief preparation.
 As a good majority of people enter the pub from the back door, i.e. from the car park or bus station, we'll start here.

 The White Horse Inn - aka Nellies - chimneys,

-are swept and looked after by Jethro
+were swept and looked after by Jethro

 THE CAR PARK ENTRANCE

 The car part entrance is just behind us, on the right-hand-side - and is accessible from 'New Walkergate'.
 Just behind us to the left, the car park continues and passes the secluded courtyard entrance.
 The car park is walled, with a pedestrian entrance (behind us) leading from the bus station.